Spun Cotton Balls at WHOLESALE level prices. Sold blank (unpainted).

 What paint should I use?

 We like acrylic paint because it dries fast and when dry, it doubles as a protective coating.
-However, any paint that would work on paper would work on spun cotton balls.
-Spun cotton balls do not need to be primed.
-If your project is going to be handled a lot (such as a chess set piece) we recommend using a clear coat finish.
+However, any paint that works on paper will also work on spun cotton balls.
+They do not need to be primed.
+If your project is going to be touched a lot (such as a chess set piece) we recommend using a clear coat finish.
 Mod podge works great.

 Are Spun Cotton Balls soft?

-They are actually quite sturdy.
+They are surprisingly sturdy.
 The word “cotton” is misleading because it gives the impression that they are soft.
 But as explained below, the balls are not really made of cotton.

 Spun cotton balls used to be made of cotton but over the years, the manufacturing processes changed and today, they are made of paper.
 To make the balls, machines roll tissue paper into little spheres.
-The spheres are then covered with a starchy solution before going to the oven to dry out to a nice and smooth texture.
+The spheres are then covered with a starchy solution before going into an oven to dry out to a nice and smooth texture.